 Cost: The cost for new man overboard detection runs about a half-million dollars, which is relatively small in comparison to the billion-dollar price tag new ships can cost.

 Cruise lines hesitant to admit likelihood: The other complicating factor is that cruise lines do not want to admit that it is foreseeable for passengers to fall overboard.
-In their view, by admitting to that possibility, they are acknowledging their own failure to provide reasonable duty of care to the passengers.
+In their view, by admitting to that possibility, they are acknowledging their own failure to provide a reasonable duty of care to the passengers.

 Families often have legal recourse